PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: System Evaluation

 We select NVIDIA T4 as the GPU benchmark as it also uses GDDR6 as memory for a fair comparison.
 For GPU, latency is recorded using \texttt{torch.cuda.Event()}, and power is measured with \texttt{pynvml}, which is a wrapper around the NVIDIA management library.
-The dynamic power consumption is tracked at each token generation and multiplied with the corresponding latency to get the total energy.
 For CPU characterization, we use python package \texttt{time.time()} for latency measurement and an open-source terminal tool \texttt{s-tui} for power monitor.
-In each measurement, we generate 1024 tokens and repeat 10 times, and report average energy and latency values.
+In each measurement, we generate 1024 tokens and repeat 10 times to report average energy and latency values.